 At the end of the short-term model, patients were in one of the following health states: "permanent ventilation," "not sitting," "sitting," or "walking."
-Those in the "not sitting" health state could either move to permanent ventilation or die, and we modeled both, both OS and VFS for these patients.
+Those in the "not sitting" health state in the BSC arm could either transition to permanent ventilation or die, and we modeled both, both OS and VFS for these patients.
+For those in the treatment arms, we modeled transition to only death and not permanent ventilation among those in the "not sitting" health state.
+However, we included the costs for permanent ventilation for the three months prior to death for those transitioning to death from this health state.
 The patients in all other health states were not considered to be at risk of transitioning to permanent ventilation and, as such, could only transition to death.

 The long-term risks of mortality associated with each of the health states were modelled by fitting survival curves to digitized, published Kaplan-Meier (KM) data most relevant to each health state.
-We digitized the KM data and reconstructed the individual data using the methods described in

-Guyot et al.69 We fitted different parametric distributions (exponential, Weibull, gamma, Gompertz, log-normal, log-logistic, and generalized gamma) to this survival data.
+We digitized the KM data and reconstructed the individual data using the methods described in Guyot et al. 80 We fitted different parametric distributions (exponential, Weibull, gamma, Gompertz, log-normal, log-logistic, and generalized gamma) to this survival data.
 We identified the best fitting curves based on a combination of clinical plausibility, fit statistics such as Akaike information criteria (AIC) and Bayesian information criteria (BIC), and visual inspection.
 For each health state, a single parametric distribution was selected to calculate the estimated probability of death in each time period (e.g., a given month).